Buntworthy/Chyokin/README.md

 # Aims

 A simple aim to learn/use:
-- MVP
+- MVP ✓
-- Mockito
+- Mockito ✓
-- Espresso
+- Espresso ✓
 - Butterknife
-- View animations
+- View animations ✓
+- Admob ✓